aniketkb28/Jackfruit-Problem-Face-Recognition-Attendance-System/README.md

 Ensure you have the following installed on your system:

+---

+## Mentor

+This project was developed under the guidance of:

+**AMBIKA K**
+Assistant Professor, Department of Computer Science and Engineering, PES University

+**Email:** amikak@pes.edu

+---

 * **Python 3.10** (Tested and works with this version)
 * **A functional Webcam**
 * **Registered_faces** (Folder containing all registered faces)